anelda/adore-toolkit/content/home/hero.md

 <br>

-The ADORE.software Toolkit aims to support implementation of the Amsterdam Declaration on Funding Research Software Sustainability. <br> <br>
+The ADORE.software Toolkit aims to support implementation of the Amsterdam Declaration on Funding Research Software Sustainability (_ADORE.software_). <br> <br>